deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14672/index.md

 > </details>

-> Table 7 details the default architectural, training, and inference configurations used for three different sizes of the BiGR model: BiGR-L, BiGR-XL, and BiGR-XXL.
+> Table 7 shows the default configuration settings for the model architecture, training and inference of BiGR across different model sizes.

 {{< table-caption >}}